 Western’s campus is live-on optional and has an operating capacity of 4,145 residents.
-Within the division of Student Affairs, the department of University Residences employs 60 full-time staff and more than 150 student staff.
+Within the division of Business and Financial Affairs, the department of University Residences employs 60 full-time staff and more than 150 student staff.

 University Residences supports and is guided by the: